Newport Field Office

 Breeding Season Population Estimates

-In 2010, Oregon Biodiversity Information Center biologists observed 236 adult snowy plovers; a minimum of 175 individuals was known to have nested.
-The adult plover population was the highest estimate recorded since monitoring began in 1990.
+In 2012, biologists with the Institute for Natural Resources at Portland State University observed about 290 adult snowy plovers; a minimum of 231 individuals was known to have nested.
+The adult plover population was the highest estimate recorded since monitoring began in 1990, continuing a steadily increasing trend in Oregon (Lauten et al. 2012).

 Number of Nests and Fledglings

 In addition to monitoring the population, Oregon Biodiversity Information Center biologists also find nests and return when they hatch to band the chicks.
 Each nest typically has three eggs and female adult plover can renest up to three times during the breeding season.
-In 2010, biologists observed 261 nests and 80 fledglings.
-The table below shows the number of nests and fledglings produced on the Oregon coast between 1990 and 2010 (Lauten et al. 2010).
+In 2012, biologists observed 314 nests and 173 fledglings.
+The table below shows the number of fledglings produced on the Oregon coast between 1990 and 2012 (Lauten et al. 2012).
+The table also lists the annual productivity of the population, or the number of fledglings produced by each male, since the males provide parental care to the chicks after hatching .
+The recovery goal (Recovery Plan for the Pacific Coast Population of the Western Snowy Plover) for the plover is 1.00 chicks per male, and the Oregon population has met this goal nearly every year for the last ten years.